Thursday, September 30, 2021

 "This must be the place."

-• ...and finds Audrey thinking she engaged in an intellectual discussion with two men who in fact are drunk.
+• He finds Audrey thinking she engaged in an intellectual discussion with two men who in fact are drunk.
 The scene is in the first half of the movie, which is gone from YouTube, but a critic for the London Times writes:

-"...there is that in the film's attitude towards the 'intellectual' which offends.
+"There is that in the film's attitude towards the 'intellectual' which offends.
 It is not amiable parody and it is not telling satire; it has its roots in the ill-based instinct to jeer, and its jeers are offensive."

 • She performs modern dance